Chemonics

-Chemonics International, Inc. is a private international development firm based in Washington, D.C.
-It was established in 1975 by Thurston F. (Tony) Teele as a subsidiary of Erly Industries.
-The employee-owned company offers a variety of services globally and with more than $1.5 billion in USAID contracts in 2019 is the largest for-profit recipient of U.S. government foreign aid. the company has approximately 5,000 employees in 100 countries.
+Chemonics International Inc. is an international development and sustainability firm based in Washington, D.C.
+Established in 1975, the employee-owned company offers a variety of consultation and development services globally.
+The firm specializes in fields such as impact assessment, applied technology and data.

-Overview
+From 2008 to 2024, Chemonics was awarded over $17 billion in USAID contracts.
+As of 2024, it is the largest for-profit contractor for the U.S. Agency for International Development.

-Chemonics, established in 1975 as a subsidiary of Erly Industries, is an employee-owned, for-profit corporation based in Washington, D.C.
-The international development and consulting firm has received some of the U.S. government's largest aid contracts supporting agriculture, conflict and crisis, democracy, economic development, education, energy, governance, health care and supply chain, international trade, microfinance, sustainability, water, welfare reform, and youth programs.
-It has received some of the U.S. government's largest aid contracts and has been labeled a Beltway Bandit.
+Operations

-According to Devex, the firm offers capacity building, communications, corporate social responsibility, knowledge management, performance management and appraisal, and program design services, and has worked on projects in more than 150 countries throughout Africa, Asia, Europe, Latin America and the Caribbean, and the Middle East.
-Funders have included the Overseas Private Investment Corporation, United Nations Development Programme, U.S. Agency for International Development (USAID), U.S. Trade and Development Agency, U.K. Department for International Development and World Bank.
+Chemonics functions as a sustainable services firm, focusing on consultation and development through data, artificial intelligence and applied technology.
+The firm has received some of the U.S. government's largest aid contracts supporting agriculture, conflict and crisis, democracy, economic development, education, energy, governance, health care and supply chain, international trade, microfinance, sustainability, water, welfare reform, and youth programs.
+It has also been labeled a Beltway Bandit.

-As of December 2018, the firm has offices in downtown Washington, D.C. and Crystal City, Arlington, Virginia, and plans to relocate headquarters to a building under construction in Navy Yard.
-Chemonics employs approximately 1,200 people in Washington, D.C. and Crystal City, as of December 2018.
-In 2019, Chemonics established an office in London, United Kingdom, to increase its aid work with the UK's Department for International Development and Foreign and Commonwealth Office.
-As of 2019, there were approximately 5,000 employees in 100 countries.
-Susanna Mudge chairs the board of directors.
-Jamey Butcher serves as president and chief executive officer (CEO).
-The company has said 63 percent of its employees in Washington, D.C., are women, and 39 percent are racial minorities.
+The firm offers capacity building, communications, corporate social responsibility, knowledge management, performance management and appraisal, and program design services, working on projects in more than 150 countries throughout Africa, Asia, Europe, Latin America and the Caribbean, and the Middle East.
+Funders have included the Overseas Private Investment Corporation, United Nations Development Programme, U.S. Agency for International Development (USAID), U.S. Trade and Development Agency, U.K. Department for International Development, World Bank, and GIZ.
+Chemonics has invested in the Transform Health Fund, which works to improve healthcare access in Africa.